CrimsonAS/rengine/README.md

 a rendering engine
 ------------------

-rengine compiles to a single static library and has no dependencies other than OpenGL and the C++ standard library (C++11).
+rengine is a header-only rendering library and has no dependencies other than OpenGL and the C++ standard library (C++11).

-Right now, it is all pretty lame, but I'm having fun..

 The idea is provide a simple scene graph and animation api that is capable of support HTML/CSS style layer composition.
 That means: